Saco River near North Conway New Hampshire

 Primary flow reference and a useful middle-river planning point.

-North Conway and Bartlett corridor
+North Conway and Bartlett area

 Popular access with mountain-weather and crowd considerations.